kcudding/ecotheory.github.io/teach/density-dependent-structured.md

 Lefkovitch, L.P.
 (1965).
 The study of population growth in organisms grouped by stages. _Biometrics_, _21_, 1–18.

 Leslie, P.H.
 (1945).
-On the use of matrices in certain population mathematics. _Biometrika 33_, 183-212.
+On the use of matrices in certain population mathematics. _Biometrika_, _33_, 183-212.

 Morris, W.F. and Doak, D.F.
 (2002). _Quantitative Conservation Biology_.
 Sinauer, Sunderland, MA.

+McDougall, C.A., Nelson, P.A. and Barth, C.C.
+(2018).
+Extrinsic factors influencing somatic growth of lake sturgeon. _Trans.
+Am.
+Fish.
+Soc._, _147_, 459–479.